finbourne/horizon-sdk-csharp/sdk/docs/ProcessHistoryApi.md

 <a id="createupdateevent"></a>
 # **CreateUpdateEvent**
-> ProcessUpdateResult CreateUpdateEvent (AuditUpdateRequest auditUpdateRequest)
+> AuditUpdateResponse CreateUpdateEvent (AuditUpdateRequest auditUpdateRequest)

 [EARLY ACCESS] CreateUpdateEvent: Write an update event to the Horizon Dashboard